japila-books/apache-spark-internals/docs/spark-dynamic-allocation.md

 `isDynamicAllocationEnabled` returns `true` if all the following conditions hold:

 . <<spark.dynamicAllocation.enabled, spark.dynamicAllocation.enabled>> is enabled (i.e. `true`)
-. link:spark-cluster.adoc[Spark on cluster] is used (i.e. xref:ROOT:configuration-properties.adoc#spark.master[spark.master] is non-`local`)
+. spark-cluster.md[Spark on cluster] is used (i.e. ROOT:configuration-properties.md#spark.master[spark.master] is non-`local`)
 . <<spark.dynamicAllocation.testing, spark.dynamicAllocation.testing>> is enabled (i.e. `true`)

 Otherwise, `isDynamicAllocationEnabled` returns `false`.

-NOTE: `isDynamicAllocationEnabled` returns `true`, i.e. dynamic allocation is enabled, in link:local/spark-local.adoc[Spark local (pseudo-cluster)] for testing only (with <<spark.dynamicAllocation.testing, spark.dynamicAllocation.testing>> enabled).
+NOTE: `isDynamicAllocationEnabled` returns `true`, i.e. dynamic allocation is enabled, in local/spark-local.md[Spark local (pseudo-cluster)] for testing only (with <<spark.dynamicAllocation.testing, spark.dynamicAllocation.testing>> enabled).

-NOTE: `isDynamicAllocationEnabled` is used when Spark calculates the initial number of executors for xref:scheduler:CoarseGrainedSchedulerBackend.adoc[coarse-grained scheduler backends] for  link:yarn/README.adoc#getInitialTargetExecutorNumber[YARN], link:spark-standalone-StandaloneSchedulerBackend.adoc#start[Spark Standalone], and link:spark-mesos/spark-mesos-MesosCoarseGrainedSchedulerBackend.adoc#executorLimitOption[Mesos].
-It is also used for link:spark-streaming/spark-streaming-streamingcontext.adoc#validate[Spark Streaming].
+NOTE: `isDynamicAllocationEnabled` is used when Spark calculates the initial number of executors for scheduler:CoarseGrainedSchedulerBackend.md[coarse-grained scheduler backends] for  yarn/README.md#getInitialTargetExecutorNumber[YARN], spark-standalone-StandaloneSchedulerBackend.md#start[Spark Standalone], and spark-mesos/spark-mesos-MesosCoarseGrainedSchedulerBackend.md#executorLimitOption[Mesos].
+It is also used for spark-streaming/spark-streaming-streamingcontext.md#validate[Spark Streaming].

 [TIP]
 ====